Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 - A deeper level of security and belonging

-With a citizenship, you can also move to the country permanently, and come and go as you please, without needing to renew your residence status.
+With citizenship, you can also move to the country permanently, and come and go as you please, without needing to renew your residence status.

 Pathways to Second Citizenship